Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 1- Leave out the closing } of main
 2- Leave out the () parameter list in main
 3- Try changing the order of the #import, main procedure and #run statement.
 You'll notice that the order in which definitions and procedures appear in a Jai source file doesn’t matter: `#import` can come as last, `main :: () { }` as first or last or somewhere in between, and so on.
-This is because the compiler does several passes.
+This is because the compiler does several passes (see § 4.1).

 *TIP*: In general it is useful to find `main` quickly, so by convention `main` is usually placed at the end (bottom) of the source file.